PeteG-cmd/project-4/README.md

 ## The Approach

-For this application I started by implementing the required authentication and user classes to allow users to register and log in.
-For this I extended the Django Basic Auth classes with JWT Auth to issue and renew tokens.
+For this application, I started by implementing the required authentication and user classes to allow users to register and log in.
+For this, I extended the Django Basic Auth classes with JWT Auth to issue and renew tokens.

-To this I added an image attribute and class to allow this information to be stored on the user model for convenience.
+To this, I added an image attribute and class to allow this information to be stored on the user model for convenience.

 	class UpdateProfileViev(RetrieveUpdateDestroyAPIView):